 Ongoing mitigation is this area is two-fold.
-We are focusing our representations on realistic first steps (for example, better discharge information rather than wholesale pathway redesign) and using our Rights, Expectations and Responsibilities programme to frame actions and activities that remain achievable, even in a pressured system.
+We are focusing our representations on realistic first steps (for example, better discharge information rather than wholesale pathway redesign) and using our rights, expectations and responsibilities programme to frame actions and activities that remain achievable, even in a pressured system.
+Significant progress has been made in recent weeks in this area as the health and social care we want programme is underway.